open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 the API's perspective the SDK is opaque and without structure.

-This document specifies the internal structure of the default OpenTelemetry SDK in terms of its constituent parts, with terminologuy chosen to explain each part's role in exporting metric data from the input (API-level events) to the output (a metric exposition format).
+This document specifies the internal structure of the default OpenTelemetry SDK in terms of its constituent parts, with terminology chosen to explain each part's role in exporting metric data from the input (API-level events) to the output (a metric exposition format).
 We use the term **Export Pipeline** as a functional description of the